Volunteer Investigator Program

 Who can be a part of DELTA Team?

-When applications resume, men and women over the age of 30 years old will be permitted to apply.
+Men and women over the age of 30 years old are permitted to apply.
 Past investigative experience is not necessary, but we often have police officers or members of the military apply.
-We have also had business owners, teachers, lawyers, and even a race car driver join the program.
+We have also had business owners, teachers, lawyers, and even a race car driver join the Delta Team.
 It is open for all to join, but the vetting process is extensive.

 What does the vetting process involve?